MicrosoftDocs/power-pages-docs/power-pages-docs/admin/site-checker-startup-issue.md

 ### An unexpected error has occurred while trying to connect to your Microsoft Dataverse environment

 This situation can arise because of some unexpected issue.
 To mitigate this situation, try reprovisioning the website.
 First, delete the website host, see [Delete a website](delete-website.md).
 Do not delete the website configuration.
 Re-create the website using the existing website data.
+You will need to reconfigure items such as custom domain names and other integrations.

 If a reprovision doesn't solves the issue, contact Microsoft Support for help.